cflarios/iue-ethic-hacking/ddos/python/README.md

-# Simple DDoS Script
+# Simple DoS Script

+**Disclaimer**: This guide is for educational purposes only.
+Unauthorized and malicious use of this script to flood requests to a server is illegal and unethical.

-This is a simple DDoS script written in Python that sends HTTP GET requests to a target server.
+This is a simple DoS script written in Python that sends HTTP GET requests to a target server.

 ## Prerequisites